 2. Little Witch Academia (2017)

 On the surface, ‘Little Witch Academia‘ is a typical “cute magical girl” anime that is mostly for kids.
 But it packs a lot of fun and also has a very nostalgic animation style that can be enjoyed by pretty much everyone.
 It shares a lot of similarities with the world-building of the ‘Harry Potter‘ series.
-But unlike ‘Harry Potter‘, each of its episodes have individual stories with no prominent antagonists of any kind.
+But unlike ‘Harry Potter‘, each of its episodes has individual stories with no prominent antagonists of any kind.

 Somewhere in the 8th episode, it is somewhat hinted that one of the main female characters named Sucy may have a crush on her friend Akko.
 Many fans have even started discussing this on anime forums and some have even created their own versions of fan art revolving around it.
 Unfortunately, the anime never dives too deep into this, but it definitely is Studio Trigger’s way of Yuri-baiting its fans.
 The anime is available here.